 “Well,” said the director.
 “The person doesn’t necessarily have to be an extrovert, but they need to be able to act like one.”

 I was a bit taken aback by her reply.
-However, as someone who is never shy to talk about introversion and extroversion, I responded that I am an introvert — I need plenty of alone time to recharge — but I can also be outgoing and friendly when the situation calls for it.
+However, as someone who is never shy to talk about introversion and extroversion, I responded that I am, indeed, an introvert.
+I need plenty of alone time to recharge, but like many introverts, I can also be outgoing and friendly when the situation calls for it.

 The mood in the room immediately shifted.
-The comment, “I’m an introvert” was enough to change her entire perception of me as a candidate for the position.
-She briefly answered my remaining questions, and I left within the next five minutes.
+The comment, “I’m an introvert,” seemed to change her entire perception of me.
+She briefly answered my remaining questions, and I left within five minutes.
 Ninety-five percent of the interview went well, but I knew in that moment that I wouldn’t get a call back.
-I didn’t.

 Some of the biggest misconceptions about introverts in the workplace include:

 - We don’t enjoy communicating or engaging with others.

 - We don’t enjoy going to events or social functions.